Double Glueing over Free Exponential: with Measure Theoretic Applications: Introduction

 For (i), we investigate the Hyland-Schalk double glueing construction \cite{HSha}.
 Our construction is general enough to yield a probabilistic version of the linear duality.
 It is well known that the double glueing construction over the category of relations gives rise to the *-autonomy of $\Coh$ \cite{BS,HSha}.
 This leads to various full completeness theorems, not only for the multiplicative \cite{DHPP} fragment, but also for the multiplicative-additive \cite{BHS} one.
-We introduce {\em reciprocal orthogonality}, characterising the adjunction of the orthogonality.
-We show that the simple notion of orthogonality interact consistently with equalisers and limit of \cite{MTT} so to lift the free exponential to the orthogonality categories.
-Our paper gives a simple insight for the less studied exponential structure inside the double glueing after \cite{HSha}. \\ $\quad$ For (ii), we investigate the s-finite (i.e., sum of finite) class of the transition kernels \cite{Sharpe}, which is recently revisited by Staton \cite{Stat} to analyse factorial commutativity of measure-based denotational semantics for probabilistic programming.
+We start with observing {\em focused orthogonality} characterises the adjunction of the orthogonality.
+We show that this simple notion of orthogonality interact consistently with equalisers and limit of \cite{MTT} so to lift the free exponential to the orthogonality categories.
+Our construction gives a simple insight for the less studied exponential structure inside the double glueing after \cite{HSha}.
+Importantly, the insight reveals the two layers decomposition of the exponential (base category level and its double glueing lifting) in terms of Melli\`{e}s-Tabareau-Tasson construction. \\ $\quad$ For (ii), we investigate the s-finite (i.e., sum of finite) class of the transition kernels \cite{Sharpe}, which is recently revisited by Staton \cite{Stat} to analyse functorial commutativity of measure-based denotational semantics for probabilistic programming.
 The s-finiteness provides a wider extension of the preceding probabilistic semantics using transition kernels, from Kozen's precursory work \cite{Koz}, then Panangaden's seminal work of Markov kernels (a.k.a, stochastic relations) \cite{Prapaper,Prabook} to the recent measure-transformer semantics \cite{Borg} of finite kernels.
 Following Staton's work on the functorial monoidal product, we show another advantage (versus Markov and finiteness): s-finiteness is wide enough to accommodate the free exponential of Melli\`{e}s-Tabareau-Tasson.

+We note an unresolved issue of the paper.
+Both the s-finite transition kernels and their double glueing lifting lack a closed structure for monoidal products within the continuous framework, rendering them inconclusive as a complete model of linear logic.